Borod4r/unity3d-rainbow-folders/README.md

 ## Quick Colorize

 You can also quickly colorize folders from context menu.
 To do so, right click on the folder in project browser, then select Rainbow **Folders -> Colorize -> Color**.
-Changes will be aplied immediately.
+Changes will be applied immediately.

 To reset the folder icon to default one, select **Rainbow Folders -> Colorize -> Revert to Default** from the same context menu.